kamicane/wrapup/README.md

 wrup --package moofx
 ```

-and if you also installed emi, this will also work:
+If you also installed emi, this will also work:

 ```
 wrup --package moofx emi